shapeshed/jekyll.shapeshed.com/_posts/2007-07-27-repeating_shapes_in_illustrator.md

 ---
 layout: post
 title: Repeating shapes in Illustrator
-excerpt: "Here's a simple tip I came across for quickly creating repeating shapes in Illustrator.
+description: "Here's a simple tip I came across for quickly creating repeating shapes in Illustrator.
 Give it a try it. "
 categories: [Illustrator, Design]
 ---
 ## The effect